Cirrus Service Status

 Current System Load

-The plot below shows the status of the CPU nodes on the current Cirrus service for the past day (note: the Cirrus GPU nodes are not included in this plot).
+The plot below shows the status of the CPU nodes on the current Cirrus service for the past day.

 A description of each of the status types is provided below the plot.